leonlinsx/minimal-mistakes/_posts/2020-12-30-2020-annual-reflection.md

 published: false
 ---

 [As usual,](https://avoidboringpeople.substack.com/p/avoid-boring-people-even-more-in "2019") we'll end off with a reflection on the year.
-I'll give an update on both the newsletter as well as my personal life:
+I'll give an update on the newsletter and my personal life.
+There's also a reader competition so look out for that:

 1. 5 favourite free articles, subscriber articles, and links
-2. Reflecting on the newsletter
+2. Reflecting on the newsletter and announcing a small reader competition
 3. Reflecting on my year

 <style>